Aachal-code/NutriTrack/README.md

-# NutriTrack
+# 🥗 NutriTrack

-A comprehensive nutrition tracking application with separate frontend and backend components.
+> A comprehensive nutrition tracking application with separate frontend and backend components.

-## STEP 2 — Clone ONLY one directory (frontend OR backend)
+---

-This uses sparse checkout.
+## 📖 How to Clone

-### ⭐ A) Clone only the FRONTEND folder
+### 🎨 Clone Only Frontend

 ```bash
 git clone --no-checkout https://github.com/YourUser/NutriTrack.git